INFORMATION BELOW HAS BEEN UPDATED DUE TO THE COVID-19 PANDEMIC.

-Prep materials can be accessed anytime prior to Exam itself.
+Prep materials can be accessed any time prior to Exam itself.
 The POLS 151 Challenge Exam will use a digital product based on materials from both SSU and Globalyceum to conduct the Exam.
-The SSU POLS Department has negotiated a special rate of $5.00 for the Spring 2020 administration of the Exam via any remote, online connection.
+The SSU POLS Department has negotiated a special rate of $5.00 for the Fall 2021 administration of the Exam via any remote, online connection.

 *Students may only attempt the test twice

 Current enrolled SSU students are only permitted to take the exam.
 Students may register for POLS 151 to receive one unit for successfully completing the exam.
-To earn the unit of credit, students must be registered in POLS 151 by census date and pass the exam.
-If a student has already fulfilled the CSU requirement, this exam may not be used to obtain a unit of credit.
+To earn the unit of credit, students must be registered in POLS 151 by census date and pass the Exam.
+NOTE: If a student has already fulfilled the CSU requirement, this Exam may not be used to obtain a unit of credit.
 It is not necessary to enroll in POLS 151 to take the examination merely to fulfill the statutory requirement (with no unit credit).
-If not enrolled in Pols 151, a student must email POLS Chair David McCuan NO LATER than Friday, April 23rd, 12:00pm. .

 The examination includes multiple-choice, true/false, and fill-in-the-blank questions.
-Two brief descriptive essays can also be included.
-To pass the exam, a student must receive a score of 75% or better overall.
+Two brief descriptive essays may also be included.
+To pass the Exam, a student must receive a score of 75% or better overall.
 If enrolled in POLS 151, the score will be posted on the grades page in My SSU.
 If students are not enrolled in POLS 151 and choose to drop-in, a letter will be sent out to notify both the student and Admissions & Records of the score.
-The exam is usually offered on a Saturday toward the end of the semester.
-The exact day, time and location are posted in the Political Science Department when they are confirmed as well as the top of this page.
+The Exam is offered ONCE per semester on the Saturday just after classes end and prior to the start of Finals Week.
+The exact day, time, and location are posted in the Political Science Department when they are confirmed as well as at the top of this page.

 *Department policy states that a student may only attempt the POLS 151 Challenge Exam twice.
 After two failed attempts, a student will not be permitted to re-take the test and must enroll in a course that will meet the requirement in the Area D4 category.
 If a student does not attend the examination on the stated date above and is registered for POLS 151, a “No Credit” will be given which will be counted as an attempt.
 If a student does not plan to attend the exam after registering, it is the student’s responsibility to drop the course following standard University guidelines.